rohankanhaisingh/FluexGL-Audio/README.md

     masterChannel.AttachChannel(channel);

-    // Load the data from the audio source. const audioSourceData: AudioSourceData | null = await LoadAudioSource("/assets/data/bruh.mp3");
+    // Load the data from the audio source. const audioSourceData: AudioSourceData | null = await LoadAudioSource("Beautiful Background Music.mp3");

     if(!audioSourceData) return;

-    // Create a audio node based on the data. const audioClip = new AudioClip(audioSourceData);
+    // Create a audio clip based on the data. const audioClip = new AudioClip(audioSourceData);

-    // Attach the audio node to the channel. channel.AttachAudioClip(audioClip);
+    // Attach the audio clip to the channel. channel.AttachAudioClip(audioClip);

     // Click event listener on window.